The best ways to relieve stress naturally

 Related: How to Sleep Better at Night Naturally

 Now, this is a great way to relieve stress.
 A massage relaxes tense muscles, lowers cortisol, and even improves blood circulation leaving you feeling relaxed and at ease.
 If you are able to get a massage, it is a great way to relieve stress.

 Strike the warrior pose.
 This immediately sends a powerful message to your brain.
 Doing yoga stretches your muscles relieving tension and improving blood flow, all helping you to feel calmer and in control.

 Yoga has a profound effect on health.
 It is an effective way to bring your mind and body into alignment.

 A great way to lose weight and tone your body, and it turns out research has found also a great way to relieve stress, enhance mood, and even combat anxiety and depression.

 Yoga is calming and has even been shown to lower cortisol and blood pressure.

-Or you can try a puppy pose which stretches and strengthens the body, opens the heart for better circulation.
-It improves flexibility as well as straightening the slouched shoulder where stress accumulates.
+Or you can try a puppy pose which stretches and strengthens the body and opens the heart for better circulation.
+It improves flexibility as well as straightens the slouched shoulder where stress accumulates.